-The first step to recovery is knowing which type of leather your genuine leather your sofa is made from.
+Before you can begin the recovery process, it's advised to knowing which type of leather your leather sofa is made from.

 Assess the scratched area and determine its severity.
 The severity of the scratch determines the procedure that needs to be followed.